SmartFinn/eve-ng-integration/README.md

 # UNetLab-X-Integration

-This repo contains the equivalent of UNetLab (aka EVE-NG) [Windows integration pack](http://www.unetlab.com/download/UNetLab-Win-Client-Pack.exe) for Ubuntu/Debian and other Linux distros.
+This repo contains the equivalent of EVE-NG (aka UNetLab) [Windows integration pack](http://www.unetlab.com/download/UNetLab-Win-Client-Pack.exe) for Ubuntu/Debian and other Linux distros.

 Currently supports the following URL schemes: